robin-raymond/zax.io/nothing.md

 ### Setting values in nothing types

 `Nothing` instances are real instance of a type.
 Thus `Nothing` type instances have values that map to real memory in an underlying type's `Nothing` instance.
-Thus values in `Nothing` instances should not be set, or if values are allowed to be set then data contained in a `Nothing` instance must be treated as garbage. `Nothing` instances are not thread safe and they are not designed to be acted upon.
+Thus values in `Nothing` instances should not be set, or if values are allowed to be set then data contained in a `Nothing` instance must be treated as garbage. `Nothing` instances are not thread-safe and they are not designed to be acted upon.
 Nothing types should be treated as `immutable` especially for concurrency reasons.
 If a `Nothing` instance is not concurrency safe and modifying its contents would cause issues then undefined behaviors can occur.
-Accessing `immutable` functions should be designed to be safe for types that support having a `Nothing` instance.
+Accessing functions on a `Nothing` instance should be designed to be thread-safe for types that support having a `Nothing` instance.

-When values are accessed within a type not supporting a `Nothing` instance, the `pointer-to-nothing-accessed` may be issued (i.e. if that panic was not explicitly disabled).
-For type declared with a `Nothing` constructor, a panic will not be issued when calling functions on a `Nothing` instance.
+When values are accessed within a `type` not supporting a `Nothing` instance, the `pointer-to-nothing-accessed` panic may be issued (i.e. if that panic was not explicitly disabled).
+For a `type` declared with a `Nothing` constructor, a panic will not be issued when calling functions on a `Nothing` instance.
 Function on a `Nothing` instance can self protect themselves from access (by validating a `_` is not pointing to the `Nothing` instance).
 Whereas values accessed when an instance is pointing to nothing without a `Nothing` constructor being defined have no method to self protect themselves.

-If a `Nothing` constructor is not declared on a type, accessing a type's functions may issue a `pointer-to-nothing-accessed` (i.e. if that panic was not explicitly disabled).
+If a `Nothing` constructor is not declared on a type, accessing a `type`'s functions may issue a `pointer-to-nothing-accessed` panic (i.e. if that panic was not explicitly disabled).

 `Nothing` instances are not meant to be used as global singletons (although technically they are allocated as global singletons).
-The usage of pointers to nothing as singletons to perform functional work is highly discouraged (but not enforced).
+The usage of pointers to `Nothing` as singletons to perform functional work is highly discouraged (but not compiler enforced).

 ````zax
 MyType :: type {